r3kdotio/presentations-docker-security/README.md

 # Setup

 For this demonstration
-Virtual box with docker registry
-Virtual box with docker client and docker daemon
+Virtual box with docker client and docker daemon.
+This machine will be made unusable (crashed).

 # Not being security conscious make you vulnerable